-Challenge: Ensure researchers are aware of emergency response frameworks, terms, and protocols to navigate responses safely and effectively.
+Challenge: Ensure researchers are aware of emergency response frameworks, terms, and protocols, in order to navigate responses safely and effectively.

-Even if researchers cannot engage in training exercises, they should take basic EM training to understand the hierarchy, protocols, and terms necessary to safely and effectively navigate an emergency response.
-Notably, nonfield deployments can be as stressful as field deployments and may require scientists and engineers to operate within EM SOPs and protocols.
+Even if researchers cannot engage in training exercises, they should take basic emergency management training in order to understand the hierarchy, protocols, and terms necessary to navigating an emergency response safely and effectively.
+Notably, non-field deployments can be as stressful as field deployments and may require scientists and engineers to operate within emergency management standard operating procedures and protocols.
 No one is exempt from knowing those procedures and understanding the various workplace challenges of working a disaster.

-Basic training for researchers deploying to disasteraffected areas needs to cover the appropriate topic for the type of research work being done and the level of direct involvement with a site or the involved responders.
-FEMA's Emergency Management Institute (https://training.fema.gov/emi.aspx) offers multiple resources in these areas.
+Basic training for researchers deploying to disaster affected areas needs to cover the appropriate topic for the type of research work being done and the level of direct involvement with a site or the involved responders.
+FEMA's Emergency Management Institute57 offers multiple resources in these areas.
 In other cases, guidance or training may need to be developed by specific institutions or groups to meet their unique needs or requirements.
 Considerations for training could include the following topics:

-- NIMS - IS 100, 200, 700, 800 (from FEMA's Emergency Management Institute) - Health and safety, including the mental health aspects of disaster work - · Response infrastructure and reporting chains - · Reporting structure and settings - · Needed equipment, PPE, and supplies - · Logistical and administrative concerns - Best practices for risk communication and effective community engagement - Response communication practices including radio etiquette, radio channel use and priority, and satellite and cell communications protocols areas are self-sufficient to avoid placing further burdens on supplies, communities, and facilities.
+- National Incident Management System

+- IS 100, 200, 700, 80058

+- Health and safety, to include the mental health aspects of disaster work

+- Response infrastructure and reporting chains

+- Reporting structure and settings

+- Needed equipment, PPE, and supplies

+- Logistical and administrative concerns